-Other Normative Documents that Concern Students, Available in the University Website
+Other Normative Documents that Concern Students, Fivailable in the University Website

-1. A-IRB-013-2000R - Policy and Norms on the Protection of the Rights of the Human Subjects that Participate in Research Projects.
+1. A-IRB-013-2000R Policy and Norms on the Protection of the Rights of the Human Subjects that Participate in Research Projects.
 Its purpose is to assure that all research projects are conducted in an ethical way and that the University complies with the regulations and standards established by the federal and state agencies for the protection of human rights.
-2. A-0104-008 - Norms on the Discontinuation of Academic Programs.
+2. A-0104-008 Norms on the Discontinuation of Academic Programs.
 It explains the procedure to follow in case the offering of an academic program is discontinued.
 It describes the attention that should be given to the parties affected by this decision.
-3. A-0604-015R - Norms for the Creation and Development of Technical Certificate Programs, and Norms of their Satisfactory Academic Progress.
-It establishes the norms for the development and implementation of pre-university certificate programs In addition, it describes the criteria of academic evaluation to determine students' progress and the measures that will be taken in case they do not fulfill this requirement.
-This document is in agreement with the eligibility requirements to participate in federal, state and institutional financial aid.
-4. A-0813-047 - Norms of Satisfactory Academic Progress for Academic Programs at the Undergraduate Level.
+3. A-0416-055 Norms of Satisfactory Academic Progress for Academic Programs at the Undergraduate Level.
 It establishes the evaluation criteria to determine satisfactory academic progress of the student at the undergraduate level and describes the measures that will be taken in case a student does not fulfill this requirement.
-This document is in agreement with the eligibility requirements to participate in federal, state and institutional financial aid 5.
-E-0208-001 - Protocol for the Administration of Situations of Domestic Violence that Affect Students.
-It provides uniformity to the measures and procedure to follow when a student of the University is a victim of domestic violence.
+This document is in agreement with the eligibility requirements to participate in federal, state and institutional financial aid